fabiancruzcs/CTF-Writeups/Warmups/Twine.md

 </p>

 ### Thought Process:
 For this challenge, I received an image and a CTF prompt hinting that the flag might be hidden within.
 My initial instinct was to examine the file's metadata using the ExifTool.
-However, I couldn't find any meaningful traces of the flag in the metadata.
+However, I couldn't find any meaningful traces of the flag.

 <p align="center">ExifTool cmd output:</p>
 <p align="center">